Jules Massenet: Operatic successes and failures, 1879–96

 Though in the view of some writers Werther is the composer's masterpiece, it was not immediately taken up with the same keenness as Manon.
 The first performance in Paris was in January 1893 by the Opéra-Comique company at the Théâtre Lyrique, and there were performances in the United States, Italy and Britain, but it met with a muted response.
 The New York Times said of it, "If M. Massenet's opera does not have lasting success it will be because it has no genuine depth.
 Perhaps M. Massenet is not capable of achieving profound depths of tragic passion; but certainly he will never do so in a work like Werther".
 It was not until a revival by the Opéra-Comique in 1903 that the work became an established favourite.

 Thaïs (1894), composed for Sanderson, was moderately received.
-Like Werther, it did not gain widespread popularity among French opera-goers until its first revival, which was four years after the premiere, by when the composer's association with Sanderson was over.
+Like Werther, it did not gain widespread popularity among French opera-goers until its first revival, which was four years after the premiere, by which time the composer's association with Sanderson was over.
 In the same year he had a modest success in Paris with the one-act Le portrait de Manon at the Opéra-Comique, and a much greater one in London with La Navarraise at Covent Garden.
 The Times commented that in this piece Massenet had adopted the verismo style of such works as Mascagni's Cavalleria rusticana to great effect.
 The audience clamoured for the composer to acknowledge the applause, but Massenet, always a shy man, declined to take even a single curtain call.